 They had a lodger, James Peacock, aged 26, who was an agricultural labourer.
-Eliza's maiden name when she married Thomas in 1848 was Peacock; James was her brother.
+Eliza's maiden name when she married Thomas in 1848 was Peacock; James was her brother1.
+Their father, William Peacock, was licensee of the Red Cow in 1841.
+Sarah Thrale married William Ducker, a racehorse trainer, in 1871.
+Thomas died aged 4 in 1875 while staying with his Peacock grandparents, the inquest being held at the Red Cow.